Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school

-This estimated exam passage model has an out-of-sample AUC of 0.85 (estimated on the remaining held-out 10\% of complete information students), and appears well-calibrated across race groups (Figure~\ref{fig:passage-model_checks} in \ref{A:tables-figures}).
-We do not use a student's race as a predictor of their academic preparedness, since an improvement in the predictive performance of the exam passage model could be due to well-known Black-White differences in learning experiences after enrollment in advanced courses \cite{lubienski2002closer, hallett2011increased, riegle2010racial}.
-That is, if estimates of academic potential are influenced by predicted future barriers to learning, such estimates no longer capture current academic preparedness.
+The first step in our approach is to apply the trained exam passage model (described in the Methods section) to estimate our measure of academic preparedness---i.e., the ex-ante probability of passing at least one AP math exam, if one were to take an AP math course and an AP math exam---for every student in our sample.
+Figure~\ref{fig:acad-prep-dist} displays the distribution of estimated ex-ante probabilities of AP math success across race groups.\footnote{In \ref{A:tables-figures}, we present a version of this figure where we disaggregate these distributions by students' AP math course enrollment and AP exam participation status (see Figure~\ref{fig:acad-prep-dist_across-samples}).} We observe that, on average, Asian students tend to be the most prepared, followed by White students, then Hispanic and Black students, suggesting that some of the AP math enrollment disparities observed in Figure~\ref{fig:ap-descriptivesA} may be explained by group differences in academic preparedness.

-The first step in our approach is to apply the trained exam passage model (described in the Methods section) to estimate our measure of academic preparedness---the ex-ante probability of passing at least one AP math exam (if one were to take an AP math course and an AP math exam)---for every student in our sample.
-As illustrated in Figure~\ref{fig:acad-prep-dist} displays the distribution of estimated ex-ante probabilities of AP math success across race groups.\footnote{In \ref{A:tables-figures}, we present a version of this figure where we disaggregate these distributions by students' AP math course enrollment and AP exam participation status (see Figure~\ref{fig:acad-prep-dist_across-samples}).} We observe that, on average, Asian students tend to be the most prepared, followed by White students, then Hispanic and Black students, suggesting that some of the AP math enrollment disparities observed in Figure~\ref{fig:ap-descriptivesA} may be explained by group differences in academic preparedness.
-The reliability of our model's extrapolation from complete information students to incomplete information students rests on the assumption that no unmeasured variables confound student enrollment and exam-taking decisions and exam passage potential outcomes, we complement our results with a sensitivity analysis (Step 3, below), where we relax this assumption.
+As the reliability of these estimates for \textit{incomplete information students} rests on the assumption that no unmeasured variables confound student enrollment (and exam-taking) decisions and exam passage potential outcomes, we complement our results with a sensitivity analysis (Step 3, below), where we relax this assumption.